neuropoly/totalspineseg/README.md

 ## To run scripsts

+`resources/labels.json` - Contain mapping of each mask to unique number.
+`resources/classes.json` - Contain mapping of each mask to class of masks with similar statistics.

 ### Option 1 - Run script for all TotalSegmentator labels

 1. Combine all MPRAGE 'blob' masks for each subject into a single segmentation file: